KRNL-Labs/salesforce-krnl/salesforce-krnl/README.md

 - **Multi-org friendly**: Each org only needs the `krnl_blockchain_endpoint` Named Credential and CSP Trusted Site.
 There is no org-specific token stored in the backend `.env` for the session-first flow.

+### 9. Secure viewer

+- The secure viewer is implemented as a React + Vite app in the `viewer/` folder.
+- It connects to `/api/access/stream/:sessionId` via SSE, then calls `/api/access/token` and `/api/view` to fetch and render the watermarked PDF.
+- Uses `pdf.js` to render **all pages** in a KRNL-themed frame, disables right-click and most shortcuts, and is always opened via the session-first flow.